BMW X3 SUV - Practicality & boot space

 Raw numbers suggest that the X3's 550-litre boot is at a disadvantage compared to the Land Rover Discovery Sport's 981-litre boot.
 However, there are differences in how the two brands measure boot space, with Land Rover figures calculated with floor-to-ceiling loading in mind.

 In truth, the X3's boot is very well shaped and generously proportioned, and actually matches the Mercedes GLC exactly whether the rear seats are in use or not – both SUVs offer a maximum boot capacity of 1,550 litres.
 Interior stowage is more generous than the second-generation X3, too.
 Pick the BMW X3 xDrive30e and it's worth bearing in mind that the boot shrinks by 100 litres.
+A step in the boot floor and a lack of dedicated storage space for the charging cables are disappointing.

 The BMW X3 makes a fairly accomplished tow car, with all models capable of pulling a braked trailer weighing up to 2,000kg.
 A fully electric tow bar is a £750 option.